 Seeing, touching, feeling, tasting and hearing colour… are all ways of enriching our visual vocabulary.
 As it awakens the senses, colour plays a role in aesthetics and functionality.
 It catches the eye, but also stimulates touch, hearing, smell and taste.
 Arousing the senses is a sure way to add soul with colours which speak to our conscious and subconscious selves.
 Boosting creativity through observation means firing the imagination through feeling.

-For over fifty years now, the CFC has been exploring colour and its applications in a wide range of economic sectors: fashion, textiles, beauty care, luxury goods, telephony, the automotive industry, interior design, decoration, domestic arts, gastronomy…
+For over sixty years now, the CFC has been exploring colour and its applications in a wide range of economic sectors: fashion, textiles, beauty care, luxury goods, telephony, the automotive industry, interior design, decoration, domestic arts, gastronomy…

 Fashion designers, industrial designers, art directors, plastic artists, researchers, journalists, writers and even “rainbowologists” form a prospective think tank working in the interests of creativity and colour within this original “club”, chaired by Olivier Guillemin since 1993.
 Together they think about the evolution and expression of colour in relation to lifestyles.